cscan/vue-excel-editor/README.md

 MIT

 ## Status
 This project is in an early stage of development.
-Any contribution is welcome :D
+Any contribution is welcome. :D